DD9/dd9/README.md

 `git clone git@github.com:DD9/dd9.git .`

 Don’t forget the period at the end; that clones it directly into your project directory (the same place you installed wordpress) instead of into a subdirectory where it won’t do anything.
+I recommend running this command after installing Wordpress, because git is better at adding files without overwriting things than your operating system probably is.
+I think.

-If we’re working on a project hosted by a third party (like HRT), you’ll need to run “svn checkout” instead of “git clone”, but the rest of the process should be more or less the same.
+Note that if we’re working on a project hosted by a third party (like HRT), you may need to run “svn checkout” instead of “git clone”, but the rest of the process should be more or less the same.

 ### 4) Tell MAMP/XAMPP to serve up your application